-In this photography class Karl and the team battled fierce winds and outgoing tides as they photographed a series of fashion shots on location.
+Watch Karl and the team battle fierce winds and fast-moving tides as they tackle a tricky fashion shoot on location.

 - How to shoot fashion photography on location

 - How to use fast flash duration with slow shutter speeds